Odeen Ishmael

 Odeen Ishmael (January 29, 1948 – January 5, 2019) was a career Guyanese diplomat.

-Personal life

-Ishmael traces his ancestry back to what are now the Indian states of Uttar Pradesh and Bihar.
-He has two children with his wife Evangeline: Safraz and Nadeeza.
-He also has eight brothers and three sisters, which makes him the uncle of many children.
-Before diplomatic appointment, Ishmael was a teacher in Guyana and The Bahamas.
-He has a Bachelor of Arts degree in Geography, Post-graduate Diploma in Education, PhD in Education.

 Career

 He last served as Guyana's ambassador to Kuwait, having been appointed to that post in January 2011.
 In 2012, he was appointed a non-resident ambassador to Qatar.
 Previously, he also served as ambassador to Venezuela (November 2003-January 2011) and to the United States (June 1993–October 2003) and as Permanent Representative to the Organization of American States (OAS) (June 1993–October 2003).
 At the OAS he served for two periods as Chairman of the Permanent Council.
 In 2009, he was elected to a one-year term as Chairman of the Latin American Council, the political governing body of the Latin American and Caribbean Economic System (SELA), headquartered in Caracas, Venezuela.